Álvaro de Mendaña de Neira: Search for Terra Australis

-The first voyage of 1567-1569
+Voyage of 1567–1569

 The two ships, the 200-ton Los Reyes (the Capitana or flagship) and the 140-ton Todos Santos (the Almiranta or secondary ship) sailed from Callao, in Peru on 20 November 1567, with about 150 sailors, soldiers, priests and slaves on board.

 After sighting a small island in mid January (probably Nui in what is now Tuvalu), a significant body of land was sighted on 7 February 1568.
 It was Santa Isabel Island, where they landed several days later.
-The expedition had discovered the Solomon Islands which they named Islas Salomon.
+The expedition had discovered the Solomon Islands which were named Islas Salomon on the expeditions return.
 The Spanish immediately came into contact with Solomon Islanders who were later found to be cannibals, though at first the relationship was cordial.
 However, the Spanish expedition's need for fresh food and water quickly led to tension and conflict as the islanders were unable to provide supplies after some time.
 The real prizes were pigs, desperately needed by the Spanish, which were also important to the local people's economy.
 The Spanish were horrified to find the islanders were cannibals when they were offered "a quarter of a boy with the arm and hand" which the islanders urged Mendaña to eat.

 After building a small brigantine, the surrounding islands of Malaita, Guadalcanal, Makira (which was named San Cristobal) and Choiseul Island were explored.
 However, the attempts to barter for food led to the same cycle of friendly welcome, misunderstandings, sullen retreats, occasional reconciliations, robberies and violent retaliation.
 Finally, at a council meeting of captains, pilots, soldiers and sailors on 7 August 1568, the decision was made to return to Peru.
 Mendaña had wanted to sail further south, while Sarmiento de Gamboa and several soldiers unsuccessfully urged the establishment of a colony.

 The two ships sailed north then east, passing the Marshall Islands and Wake Island, before reaching the Mexican coast in late January 1569.
 It was a long and difficult voyage, with numerous deaths from scurvy.